Perfect Puerto Rico: Round the island in six easy steps

 The part of Puerto Rico that most often gets overlooked is by far the biggest, and seems many times more so when you are toiling along the looping, thrilling, but painstakingly slow-going roads of the Central Mountains.

-Window Cave near the Arecibo Observatory © Sharkhats - Flickr Creative Commons
+Window Cave near the Arecibo Observatory © tinyfugu - Flickr CC BY-NC 2.0

 The prizes, though, are numerous: most of the island's wilderness areas (exemplified by fabulous reserves like Reserva Forestal Toro Negro), a clutch of haciendas producing delicious coffee and perhaps the best zip-lining in all the Americas in Toro Verde Nature Adventure Park.